GoraNetwork/doc/main.rst

 =========== ========= ===========
 Argument #  ABI Type  Description
 =========== ========= ===========
-0           uint      Request type
-1           string    Data source specification
+0           string    Data source specification
-2           string    Value extraction expression
+1           bytes     Data source parameter
-3           string    Destination specification
+2           string    Destination specification
 =========== ========= ===========

 For example:

 .. code:: solidity

-  bytes32 reqId = gora.request(4, "http://example.com/mydata", "substr:0,2", "myMethod")
+  bytes32 reqId = gora.request("http://example.com/mydata", "substr:0,2", "myMethod")

 More precisely, Gora `request` method arguments have the following meanings:

-:Request type:
-  identifies the type of request among types pre-defined by Gora.
-Currently only value of `4` ("Simple URL") is recommended for customer use.

 :Data source specification:
   Specifies the data source and method to access it.
-For "Simple URL" requests, it has the structure of a standard URL, e.g.
+It has the structure of a standard URL, e.g. `http://some-source.example.com/some_data.json`.
-  `http://some-source.example.com/some_data.json`.
-Besides HTTP(S), request URLs
-  may use Gora-specific access protocols.
+  Besides HTTP(S), request URLs may use Gora-specific access protocols.
 For example, `gora://classic/1` specifies test source that always returns `1`, without querying external endpoints.

-:Value extraction expression:
+:Data source parameter:
-  Describes how oracle-returned value is to be extracted from data provided by the source.
-For example, with a JSON source that returns `{ "score": 123 }` one would specify: `jsonpath:$.score`.
+  For sources that are not special (i.e. do not being with ``gora://``) this parameter contains a *value extraction specification*.
+It describes how oracle-returned value is to be extracted from data provided by the source.
+For example, with a JSON endpoint that returns `{ "score": 123 }` one would
+  specify: `jsonpath:$.score`.
 Gora supports a number of value extraction options which will be explained in detail below.
+Special Gora sources will be described separately.

 :Destination specification:
   Contains the name of the method in customer's smart contract to be called with the oracle return value.
-For "Simple URL" requests, Gora will always return orale value by calling the same customer's smart contract that that requested it.
+Gora returns oracle value by calling the same customer's smart contract that that requested it.

 **Return value** of the `request` method is a unique identifier for the created request.
 It is necessary to map returned oracle values to requests